Kingxukai/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

                 printf("Swapping in %d pages\n", nr_pages);

-                /* Access the page ... this will swap it back in again */ for (i = 0; i < nr_pages; i++) {
+                /* Access the woke page ... this will swap it back in again */ for (i = 0; i < nr_pages; i++) {
                         if (a[0] != '*') {
                                 printf("Bad data from decompress!!!!!\n");